Have you been dieting and exercising but not losing weight? Try these proven plateau solutions

 - 3 Minutes Read

 If you have been dieting and exercising but not losing weight, don't throw in the towel!
-Instead, take a minute to read about some straightforward and effective techniques that will help get the scale moving again, and get you closer to your goal.
+Instead, take a minute to read about some straightforward and effective techniques that will help get the scale moving again.

 When determining how fast you should work to lose the weight, we suggest setting a goal of losing between a half-pound to 2 pounds a week.
 Some evidence suggests that people who lose weight gradually are more successful at keeping it off over the long term.
 It is also known to be a safer method.